Shogi (将棋): Japanese Chess

 |Starting Pieces||Promoted Pieces|

-The King (actually 'jeweled General') moves as an Orthodox King, one space in any orthogonal or diagonal direction.
+The King moves as the King in Chess, one space in any orthogonal or diagonal direction.
 Like the King in Chess, it may not move into check.
 Unlike the King in Chess, it may not castle.

 |The King does not promote.|

-The Rook (actually 'flying chariot') moves as an Orthodox Rook, any number of empty spaces along a file or rank, either landing on an empty space or capturing the first enemy piece in its path.
+The Rook moves as the Rook in Chess, any number of empty spaces along a file or rank, either landing on an empty space or capturing the first enemy piece in its path.
 It may never leap over other pieces.
 Unlike the Rook in Chess, it may not castle.

 The Rook promotes to a Dragon King, which may move as a Rook or one space diagonally.

-The Bishop (actually 'angle goer') moves as an Orthodox Bishop, any number of empty spaces along a diagonal line, either landing on an empty space or capturing the first enemy piece in its path.
+The Bishop moves as the Bishop in Chess, any number of empty spaces along a diagonal line, either landing on an empty space or capturing the first enemy piece in its path.
 It may never leap over other pieces.

 The Bishop promotes to a Dragon Horse, which may move as a Bishop or one space orthogonally.